what is koshi?

 But you have to start somewhere— and that somewhere is here.
 By twisting your hip.
 Learning to control it.
 Twisting, thrusting, cutting.

-I will address all different kinds of uses of Koshi and share the most effective methods to develop this.
+You discover different kinds of uses of Koshi.
+Plus effective methods to develop it.

-Koshi is the connection between your lower and upper body, which means that correct use of Koshi ensures being able to use the whole body.
+Koshi is the connection between your lower and upper body, which means that correct use ensures you're able to use your whole body.

 This is footage from my Wadokai Seminar on Idori.
 Idori is excellent to isolate hip movement as your leg movement is highly restricted.